Spike Variations for Stochastic Volterra Integral Equations: Introduction

 Pontryagin's maximum principle for (deterministic) controlled ordinary differential equations (ODEs) was formulated and proved by Boltyanskii--Gamkrelidze--Pontryagin in 1956 \cite{BGP-1956} (see also \cite{PBGM-1962}).
 Since then, the research in this direction attracted many authors.
 Shortly after, people attempted to extend the results to stochastic differential equations (SDEs, for short).
 In 1965, Kushner firstly proved a maximum principle for SDEs with deterministic coefficients, for which the diffusion is independent of the state and control (\cite{Kushner-1965}).
-Therefore, one can treat it almost like an ordinary differential equation (ODE, for short) and the adjoint state process can be easily identified.
-In 1972, Kushner further considered the case that the diffusion contains the state (\cite{Kushner-1972}).
-Then the adjoint process was not successfully characterized.
-In 1973, Bismut \cite{Bismut-1978} introduced the duality between an initial value problem of SDE (called FSDE) and a terminal value problem of SDE (now called BSDE, such a name was coined by Pardoux--Peng in 1990 \cite{Pardoux-Peng-1990}).
-With this, he was able to prove the maximum principle for SDEs with the diffusion contains state and control, provided the control domain is convex; the adjoint process was successfully characterized by the corresponding BSDE.
-There are some follow-up works.
-We mention Haussmann (\cite{Haussmann-1976}) and Bensoussan (\cite{Bensoussan-1981}).
-The maximum principle for general controlled SDEs of the following form \bel{FSDE}X(t)=x+\int_0^tb(s,X(s),u(s))ds+\int_0^t\si(s,X(s),u(s))dW(s),\q t\in[0,T],\ee without assuming the convexity of the control domain was proved by Peng in 1990 (\cite{Peng-1990}), with the development of spike variation technique for SDEs.
-We refer to the monograph of Yong--Zhou \cite{Yong-Zhou-1999} for more details.
+Therefore, the diffusion of the variational system vanishes so that the adjoint equation is an ODE, whose solution is the adjoint state process.
+In 1972, Kushner further considered the case that the diffusion of the state equation contains the state (\cite{Kushner-1972}), in which the adjoint process was not successfully characterized.
+In 1973, Bismut \cite{Bismut-1978} introduced the duality between an initial value problem of linear SDE (called FSDE) and a terminal value problem of a linear SDE (now called BSDE, a name coined by Pardoux--Peng in 1990 \cite{Pardoux-Peng-1990}).
+With this, he was able to prove the maximum principle for FSDEs with the diffusion contains state and control, provided the control domain is convex; the adjoint process was successfully characterized by the adapted solution (again, named by Pardoux--Peng in 1990) of corresponding linear BSDE.
+There were a number of follow-up works.
+Among them, we mention Haussmann (\cite{Haussmann-1976}) and Bensoussan (\cite{Bensoussan-1981}).
+The maximum principle for general controlled SDEs of the following form \bel{FSDE}X(t)=x+\int_0^tb(s,X(s),u(s))ds+\int_0^t\si(s,X(s),u(s))dW(s),\q t\in[0,T],\ee without assuming the convexity of the control domain was proved by Peng in 1990 (\cite{Peng-1990}), with the development of spike variation technique for FSDEs.
+We refer to the monograph of Yong--Zhou \cite{Yong-Zhou-1999} for a self-contained presentation.
+By the way, spike variation techniques for partial differential equations (PDEs, for short) and abstract evolution equations in Hilbert/Banach spaces were also fully developed during 1970--1990s.
+See Li--Yong \cite{Li-Yong-1995}, Casas--Yong \cite{Casas-Yong-1995}, Hu--Yong \cite{Hu-Yong-1995}, Fattorini \cite{Fattorini-1999}, and so on, for some systematic presentations.